leoll2/Autoparking/README.md

 cd /etc/apt/
 sudo gedit sources.list
 ```
 and add `contrib` and `free` at the end of those lines starting with deb or deb-src.
+Then update:

 ```sudo apt-get update```